WafryAhamed/TeamBug/README.md

 - Each movie or show has its detailed page, which includes information like ratings, genres, and release dates.
 - The app uses **lazy loading** to ensure fast performance by loading images and content only when needed.
 - Users can **filter content** by genre, rating, or release year to find exactly what they’re looking for.
-- The app seamlessly **switches between Movies and TV Shows**, providing a fluid experience across different types of media.

 ## Key Highlights 🌟
 - **Dynamic Content Loading** – Fetches live, real-time data from the Movie Database API to ensure up-to-date results.